noir-lang/noir/docs/docs/dev_docs/contracts/syntax/state_variables.md

 The process of applying the options to get the final notes is not constrained.
 It's necessary to always check the returned notes even when some conditions have been specified in the options.

 #include_code state_vars-check_return_notes /yarn-project/noir-contracts/src/contracts/docs_example_contract/src/main.nr rust

+### `.view_notes` (unconstrained)

+Similar to [`.get_notes`](#get_notes), this method returns the notes accessible to the account:

+#include_code state_vars-SetView /yarn-project/noir-contracts/src/contracts/docs_example_contract/src/actions.nr rust

+There's also a limit on the maximum number of notes that can be returned in one go.
+To find the current limit, refer to [this file](https://github.com/AztecProtocol/aztec-packages/blob/master/yarn-project/aztec-nr/aztec/src/constants_gen.nr) and look for `MAX_NOTES_PER_PAGE`.

+The key distinction is that this method is unconstrained.
+It does not perform a check to verify if the notes actually exist, which is something the [`.get_notes`](#get_notes) method does under the hood.
+Therefore, it should only be used in an unconstrained contract function.

+This function requires a `NoteViewerOptions`:

+#include_code NoteViewerOptions /yarn-project/aztec-nr/aztec/src/note/note_viewer_options.nr rust

+The `NoteViewerOptions` is essentially similar to the [`NoteGetterOptions`](#notegetteroptions), except that it doesn't take a custom filter.

 ## `Map<T>`